Lyonsmasawa/learn-React/readme.txt

 & manages the whole website in the browser i.e. routing, data, interactivity without any input from the server to mean our pages load faster

+INSTALL SIMPLE REACT SNIPPETS FOR AN EASY TIME
+        -sfc - creates a stateless functional component

 create an app
 - easiest it to use a command line tool - create react app -generates a start app with all needed setup instead of doing it ourselves - need {node} for this
         -npx create-react-app name